 Two years ago while surfing on the net, I bumped into a Kickstarter campaign raising funds for the first Afro-Cuban and Electronic Music Festival in Santiago de Cuba, Manana festival, created by Harry Follet and Alain Garcia Atola and held in May 2016.

-Few months after that discovery, I started organising my trip to Cuba (I should have gone in the summer, anyway).
-I couldn’t miss the opportunity to witness the intersection between the oldest and newest sounds created by Cuban musicians and the electronic sounds pushed by internationally renowned electronic music producers and djs, each one bringing his own distinctive style.
+A few months after that discovery, I started organising my trip to Cuba (I should have gone in the summer, anyway).
+I couldn’t miss the opportunity to witness the intersection between the oldest and newest sounds created by Cuban musicians and the electronic sounds pushed by internationally renowned electronic music producers and djs, each one bringing their own distinctive style.

 Unfortunately my plan to go to Cuba failed, but I managed to interview one of the organizers of the festival.
 Between the many artists involved were Ariwo, a Cuban/Iranian quartet made of Iranian electronic composer, Pouya Ehsaei, and three of London’s most influential Cuban musicians: Oreste Noda, Yelfris Valdes and Hammadi Valdes.

 The band focuses on the unexplored intersection between electronic and Afro-Cuban folkloristic music, combining the raw energy of Cuban rumba shows with the deep melancholy of Iranian electronic music, even if they are now deviating from the pure Afro-Cuban rhythms they explored at the beginning of the project.

 We had a chat with Pouya Ehsaei, the initiator of Ariwo.The music collective will be performing for the first time in Milano next week, at Linecheck.

 GRIOT: Pouya, you are the leader of Ariwo.
 Can you tell me more about your relationship with Cuba and what has led you to experiment with this fusion of sounds?